The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 Cons About RAZ Mobility

-- No additional features like text messaging or internet access
+- No additional features, such as text messaging or internet access

 - Can save a maximum of only 30 contacts

 The main built-in safety feature of the RAZ Memory Cell Phone is the emergency help button, which calls 911 directly.
-Or you can change the settings so that the help button calls the RAZ Emergency Service.
+Or you can change the settings so the help button calls RAZ emergency services.
 A trained agent who knows that the user has memory loss will answer the call and notify the user’s emergency contacts.
 This is a great option for those with memory loss who make frequent unnecessary 911 calls.
 I appreciate that RAZ has options like this!

 This phone is intentionally designed to be as simple as possible.
-That means there won’t be any extra bells and whistles, like text messaging, internet access, mobile apps, or even voicemails.
-While these may be a drawback for some seniors, those with dementia will likely welcome the simplicity.
-If you’re just looking for a way to make phone calls and you don’t care about any of the extras, this phone is a great choice.
+That means there won’t be any extra bells and whistles, such as text messaging, internet access, mobile apps, or even voicemails.
+That may be a drawback for some seniors, but those with dementia will likely welcome the simlicity.

 Battery Life